f5devcentral/xcwaapcdnguide/README.rst

 .. figure:: assets/lb_dns_1.png

 Copy the host name you see in the configuration.
 Host name will be used as CNAME value for the domain.
 After copying the host name, move on and copy CNAME value.
 It will be used to create an HTTPS certificate.

+NOTE: You can skip these steps if you have `delegated your DNS domain<https://docs.cloud.f5.com/docs/how-to/app-networking/domain-delegation>`_ to F5® Distributed Cloud Services.

 .. figure:: assets/lb_dns_2.png